- How Sleep Works

 In addition to material composition, two other factors often play a role in how hot or cool a pillow sleeps.
 One is internal structure, since pillows may be crafted with one solid piece or shredded fill.
 The second factor is the material(s) used to make the pillow’s cover — specifically, if any specialty materials (such as phase-changing material) is used.
 Other considerations include the sleeper’s weight and temperature preferences, as well as the mattress they use.

-Read on to learn more about the strengths and weaknesses cooling pillows, as well as some popular models for sale.
+Read on to learn more about the strengths and weaknesses cooling pillows, as well as key considerations when looking to make a purchase.

 A large number of cooling pillows sold today are made from either aerated latex or memory foam that has been infused with materials to help it sleep cooler, such as gel or graphite.
 Other pillow materials noted for sleeping cool include buckwheat hulls, down alternative, and feathers.
 However, ‘cooling’ pillows made from these materials are somewhat rare.